-This course and qualification is ideal for those aspiring into a management role and who may subsequently move into full practice management.
+This apprenticeship is ideal for those aspiring into a supervisory or management role and who may subsequently move into the full practice management role.

-Incorporating the Team Leader/Supervisor Level 3 Apprenticeship Standard, this course is suitable for new or existing employees who are expected to develop the skills necessary to lead or manage teams.
-Candidates are expected to have some management responsibilities such as supporting, managing and developing team members, leading projects or planning and monitoring workloads and resources.
+It is suitable for new or existing employees who are expected to develop the skills necessary to lead and manage teams.
+Learners are expected to have some supervisory/ management responsibilities, such as supporting, managing and developing team members, leading projects or planning and monitoring workloads and resources.

 They may also be responsible for delivering operational plans, resolving problems, or building work relationships with colleagues at the same level or above.

-This is a fully funded Apprenticeship Standard.
+This apprenticeship is 95% government-funded with a 5% employer co-investment.
 Please call or email for more information.